xunit/xunit/site/xunit.analyzers/_rules/_stub.md

 description: Paste the description from the analyzer here
 category: '"Usage" for 1xxx, "Assertions" for 2xxx, "Extensibility" for 3xxx'
 severity: 'One of: "Error", "Warning", "Info", or "Hidden"'
+v2: 'One of: true or false'
+v3: 'One of: true or false'
 ---

 # This is a documentation stub